 The bill amends the Public Health Code by adding Section 16188, which establishes the Occupational Therapy Licensure Compact in Michigan.
 This compact is designed to facilitate the interstate practice of Occupational Therapy, thereby improving public access to services while maintaining state regulatory authority.
 Key objectives include mutual recognition of licenses among member states, enhanced public health protection, support for military spouses, and the promotion of telehealth technology.
-Member states must comply with the compact's rules, implement a data-sharing system for licensee information, and establish requirements for exercising Compact Privileges, which allow licensed professionals to practice in other member states under specific conditions.
+To participate, member states must license Occupational Therapists and Occupational Therapy Assistants, comply with the compact's rules, and implement a data-sharing system for licensee information.

 Statutes affected: